Loyalty in fuel retail: What makes a fuel rewards program successful?

 Circle K (Circle K Play or Park)

-Customers receive 1 point for every liter of fuel purchased at participating outlets and 4 points for every euro spent in a Circle K Restore and Circle K Express.
+The mechanism was straightforward: customers received 1 point for every liter of fuel purchased at participating outlets and 4 points for every euro spent at Circle K Restore and Circle K Express.

-PD: The market is crowded and fuel loyalty programs are a crucial differentiator.
+The retailer omnichannel loyalty market is crowded and fuel loyalty programs are a crucial differentiator.
 Considering that most fuel stations offer similar products and services, the loyalty program is also an important tool to battle competitors.

 All significant players use a loyalty program to improve customer experience, increase purchase basket size and margins, sometimes also to acquire the new customers and of course gather data that can later be used to better understand customer needs and behaviors and adapt future offers accordingly.